swStudio/RUMS/README.txt

 More importantly, remember to check your WiKi and finish your assigned task in time.
 Thanks. shenshaowei.

 A new version of Coding Style Guidelines, with adding something in detailed.

+Some notices: With the difficulties we are faced currently in our project, we do not finish this step by the requirement in time.
+We just code the rough part functions but do not link them in a efficient way.
+And we do not packet the jar file to create a executable file except a server jar file used for our server client.
+Anyway, we will finish our job in the week and we will try our best.